-A new breed of marketing research firms are using data from social media sites, like Facebook, LinkedIn, and Twitter, to rank members according to their ability to spur their friends to action.
+A new breed of marketing research firms are using data from social media sites, like Facebook, LinkedIn and Twitter, to rank members according to their ability to spur their friends to action.

 These scores will be made public and could have a major impact on your career prospects, your credit rating, and even your sex life.
-I can hear this conversation coming already: ?Thanks for the invitation to the opera, honey, but I have a better offer from an 80 to go to the Giants game.?
+I can hear this conversation coming already: ?Thanks for the invitation to the opera, honey, but I have a better offer from an 80 score to go to the Giants game.?

 Last year, Virgin America airline offered free tickets to Los Angeles and San Francisco to highly ranked influencers, while Audi made available special discounts for a new car.
 Las Vegas casinos are giving away weekends with complimentary show tickets and generous room service tabs.

 I have to tell you that I am looking forward to the new system.
-I just passed 1,200 likes on Facebook and have a massive Twitter following.
+I just passed 1,700 likes on Facebook and have a massive Twitter following.